Every group is the group of self homotopy equivalences of finite dimensional CW-complex: introduction

 For finite groups, in \cite{CV} Costoya and Viruel solved completely this problem by constructing a rational elliptic space $X$ having formal dimension $n = 208 + 80\vert \mathcal G \vert$, where $\mathcal G$ is a certain finite graph associated with $G$ and $\vert \mathcal G \vert$ denotes its order.
 The space $X$ satisfies $\pi_k(X) = 0$ for all $k \geq 120$.
 Later on in \cite{B1}, it is proven that we can realise the finite group $G$ by a non-elliptic space having formal dimension $n = 120$, independently of the order of $\mathcal G$.

 It is worth mentioning that Kahn’s realisability problem has been solved for generic spaces in \cite{CMR} but is still open in the realm of CW-complexes for infinite groups.
-Thus, inspired by the ideas developed in \cite{B0} and \cite{CV1}, this paper aims to solve the quoted problem for arbitrary groups and in the context of CW-complexes.
-Hence, we establish \begin{introtheorem} Any group $G$ occurs as $\E(X)$.
-More precisely, we have \begin{enumerate} \item $X$ is an \rm{115}-connected and \rm{2340}-dimensional $\Z_{(p)}$-localised CW-complex which is of finite type iff $G$ is finite, where $p>1114$ is a prime, \item $H_{i}(X,\Z_{(p)})$ is free $\Z_{(p)}$-modules over a basis in bijection with $G$ for \item $H_{i}(X,\Bbb Z_{(p)})\cong \Z_{(p)}$, for $i\in\{115,151,201,303,403\}$. \end{enumerate} \end{introtheorem}
+Thus, inspired by the ideas developed in \cite{B0,Ben,CV1}, this paper aims to solve the quoted problem for arbitrary groups and in the context of CW-complexes. \begin{introtheorem} For any group $G$ and any prime $p>1114$, there exists a CW-complex $X$ such that $G\cong\E(X_{(p)})$, where $X_{(p)}$ is the $p$-localization of $X$.
+More precisely, we have \begin{enumerate} \item $X$ is an $116$-connected, $2341$-dimensional, and of finite type if $G$ is finite. \item $H_{i}(X,\Z_{(p)})$ is a free $\Z_{(p)}$-modules over a basis which in bijection with $G$ for